 Before discovering the benefits of Osteopathy, he was a keen martial artist and was fascinated by the role that exercise and stretching played in injury prevention and rehabilitation.
 He trained as a Sports Injuries and Spinal Manipulation Therapist prior to the completion of the five-year degree in Osteopathy.
-Alex has practiced yoga for eight years, and now practises Hatha Yoga four times a week as well as Pilates.
+Alex has practiced yoga for nine years, and now practises Hatha Yoga five times a week.

-In June Alex commenced teaching the ITEC Diploma in Sports Massage to final year Sports Science and Physiotherapy students for ProActive Training.
+In June Alex is booked again for teaching the ITEC Diploma in Sports Massage to final year Loughborough University Sports Science and Physiotherapy students.
 This course provides these final year therapists with the additional hands-on experience using manual therapy for sports injuries and pre/post event preparation.

 During his studies at the College of Osteopaths, Alex built up his own Derby Physical Therapy Practice that continues to grow, with a full-time dedicated city centre clinic.
 Alex uses active resisted muscle testing, biomechanical postural assessment, Orthopaedic provocation tests and gentle tissue palpation as his diagnostic screen.
 Alex works with patients from all backgrounds and addresses many different pain presentations although he has a particular interest in helping people with chronic pain.